NYPL/nypl-design-system/README.md

 Information about active maintainers, how we run reviews, and more can be found in our wiki page for [Contributing to the Design System](https://github.com/NYPL/nypl-design-system/wiki/Contributing-to-the-React-Library).

-Follow the [contribution document](/.github/CONTRIBUTING.md) to follow git branching conventions, component creation and update guidelines, testing methodoly, and documentation guidelines.
+Follow the [contribution document](/.github/CONTRIBUTING.md) to follow git branching conventions, component creation and update guidelines, testing methodology, and documentation guidelines.

 ### Typescript usage